A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

 For every environment from HEAR-DS, half the clips were mixed with speech, the other half are kept unmixed to represent the environment label.
 There are six environment labels which need to be mixed with speech.
 Of the 4840 speech clips taken from CHiME 6 Dev, 3793 clips were mixed with environmental sounds.
 1047 clips were assigned to the label \emph{interfering speakers} without further modifications.

-For every five speech and environment sound file pairs, we mix them at $-10, -5, 0, 5, 10$ dB signal-to-noise ratio (SNR) respectively.
-When speech and environment sounds were mixed, we boosted the levels of the quieter sound until it had equal RMS to the louder sound (this procedure occurs on top of standardisation).
+Every five speech and environment sound file pairs are mixed at $-10, -5, 0, 5, 10$ dB signal-to-noise ratio (SNR).
+The mixing function is shown in Algorithm \ref{alg:mix}.
+The reason to mix speech at $-10$ dB SNR was to allow for the possibility to detect speech, though not intelligibility, even in edge cases that would challenge a human with good hearing.
+When speech and environment sounds were mixed, the levels of the quieter sound were boosted until it had equal RMS to the louder sound, this procedure occurs on top of standardisation.
 During mixing, speech was used as the signal and the environment sounds were used as noise.
 The speech levels were adjusted to the required SNR.
 The sounds of \emph{cocktail party} and \emph{interfering speakers} were used without mixing.
 No speech clip was used more than once.

-The levels on the quieter sounds were boosted, as several sound clips for \emph{quiet indoors} had very low RMS.
-When speech was mixed at $-10$ dB SNR, only near zero values were added.
-There were no or minimal signal changes after quantisation to 16-bit integers, when the mixed sound clips were saved back to disk.
-This causes sound clips with imperceptible speech being labelled with \emph{speech in quiet indoors}, which is detrimental to model performance.
-The level boost ensures sound clips have acoustic realism and avoid labelling issues.
-Without the level boost, a human listener would not be able to determine there was speech in many \emph{speech in quiet indoors}.
-With the level boost, background sounds are still nearly inaudible on manually listening, so the background acoustic signature is preserved.
+The reason to boost the quieter of \emph{speech} or \emph{environment sound} is to avoid the following situation.
+When \emph{speech} was mixed at $-10$ dB SNR with quiet \emph{environment sounds} such as \emph{quiet indoors}, speech was imperceptible.
+This caused sound clips with imperceptible speech being labelled with a \emph{speech in environment} label e.g. \emph{speech in quiet indoors}, which is detrimental to model performance.
+The level boost ensures sound clips match the label.

-After standardisation and mixing, we divide sounds for each label into training, validation, and testing sets using a percentage split of 70, 10, and 20 respectively.
+After standardisation and mixing, sounds are divided into training, validation, and testing sets using a percentage split of 70, 10, and 20 respectively.